Allograft Protective Barriers in Spine and Neurosurgery

 • Prior to closure, a 4 cm x 6 cm AMNIOFIX sheet was cut lengthwise into two pieces.

-• The first 2 cm x 6 cm AMNIOFIX sheet was applied to the exposed dura and tucked underneath the lamina and lateral recesses.
+• The first 2 cm x 6 cm AMNIOFIX sheet was applied as a protective barrier to the exposed dura and tucked underneath the lamina and lateral recesses.

-• The second 2 cm x 6 cm AMNIOFIX sheet was applied on the cranial aspect of the exposed dura.
+• The second 2 cm x 6 cm AMNIOFIX sheet was applied as a protective barrier on the cranial aspect of the exposed dura.
 The allograft was then tucked into the lateral gutters and underneath the cephalad lamina.

 Goal

-AMNIOFIX utilized to provide a protective barrier to support the healing cascade.
+AMNIOFIX utilized to provide a protective barrier and thereby supported the healing process.

 Conclusion